unveiler-io/developer-website/docs/react-native/api.md

 ## `useLazyVerifiedLocation`

 The `useLazyVerifiedLocation` hook is used to verify a user's location.
-As it's lazy, the user needs to manually invoke it to send the request to the ClaimR API.
+As it's lazy, the user needs to manually invoke it to send the request to the Unveiler API.
 This can be done by calling the `submit` function once its defined by the hook.

 The hook tracks its state using the following state machine: